 The story surrounding Bomarsund Fortress is as interesting as the ruins are eye-catching.
 Build between 1832 and 1854 in an area that was then part of Russia, Bomarsund was the site of fierce fighting between Britain and France on one side and Russia on the other during the Crimean War.
 The real loser was Bomarsund itself, which was largely destroyed in the battle.
 But some pretty impressive ruins remain and there’s a good museum nearby too - making a visit here an extremely interesting and worthwhile experience.

-Turku Castle Finland
+6. Turku Castle

 The sprawling complex of Turku Castle offers a trip back to darker times.
 One of the most important tourist attractions of Finland, this medieval castle has served as a prison for two centuries and still includes two dungeons where various high profile figures were kept.
 It's got a lighter side though and visitors can marvel at the opulent banqueting halls and chambers - this juxtaposition between gore and grandeur provides an excellent way of looking at Finland's disparate past.